OfficeDev/outlook-dev-docs/docs/add-ins/outlook-on-send-addins.md

 }
 ```

-The following are the parameters for the **addAsync** method:
+The following are the parameters for the `addAsync` method:

-- *NoSend* &ndash; A string that is a developer-specified key to reference a notification message.
+- `NoSend` &ndash; A string that is a developer-specified key to reference a notification message.
 You can use it to modify this message later.
 The key can’t be longer than 32 characters.
-- *type* &ndash; One of the properties of the  JSON object parameter.
+- `type` &ndash; One of the properties of the  JSON object parameter.
 Represents the type of a message; the types correspond to the values of the [Office.MailboxEnums.ItemNotificationMessageType](/javascript/api/outlook_1_5/office.mailboxenums.itemnotificationmessagetype) enumeration.
 Possible values are progress indicator, information message, or error message.
-In this example, *type* is an error message.
+In this example, `type` is an error message.
-- *message* &ndash; One of the properties of the JSON object parameter.
-In this example, *message* is the text of the notification message.
+- `message` &ndash; One of the properties of the JSON object parameter.
+In this example, `message` is the text of the notification message.

-To signal that the add-in has finished processing the **ItemSend** event triggered by the send operation, call the **event.completed({allowEvent:Boolean})** method.
-The **allowEvent** property is a Boolean.
-If set to **true**, send is allowed.
-If set to **false**, the email message is blocked from sending.
+To signal that the add-in has finished processing the `ItemSend` event triggered by the send operation, call the `event.completed({allowEvent:Boolean})` method.
+The `allowEvent` property is a Boolean.
+If set to `true`, send is allowed.
+If set to `false`, the email message is blocked from sending.

 > [!NOTE]
 > For more information, see [notificationMessages](/office/dev/add-ins/reference/objectmodel/requirement-set-1.5/Office.context.mailbox.item#notificationmessages-notificationmessages) and [completed](/javascript/api/office/office.addincommands.event).

-### replaceAsync, removeAsync, and getAllAsync methods
+### `replaceAsync`, `removeAsync`, and `getAllAsync` methods

-In addition to the **addAsync** method, the **NotificationMessages** object also includes **replaceAsync**, **removeAsync**, and **getAllAsync** methods.
+In addition to the `addAsync` method, the `NotificationMessages` object also includes `replaceAsync`, `removeAsync`, and `getAllAsync` methods.
 These methods are not used in this code sample.
 For more information, see [NotificationMessages](/javascript/api/outlook_1_5/office.NotificationMessages).

 ### Subject and CC checker